exasol/public-knowledgebase/Database-Features/why-do-i-get-the-error-java-vm-cannot-find-buckets-jar.md

 (Session: 1839255503714910208)
 ```

-The advice below is also generally applicable to UDFs using BucketFS files via `%jar` pragma.
+The following solution is also generally relevant for UDFs that use the additional %jar script option, which is a command for registering and loading necessary files (such as libraries and configuration files) from BucketFS into the UDF's runtime environment.

-## Solution
+## Explanation

-Please familiarize yourself with the concept of BucketFS: [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).
+Before proceeding with the solution, it is important to understand the concept of BucketFS.
+In the context of Java UDFs in Exasol, BucketFS plays a crucial role in storing and distributing Java libraries, JAR files, and related resources across all database nodes.
+For more detailed information, please refer to the official documentation: [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).

 First of all, this multi-level error stack trace with many "F-UDF-CL" error codes means that error happened during a UDF execution (see [UDF Scripts](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm)).
 The only involved UDF script here is the Adapter script, as adapter scripts are implemented as UDFs.